 - Create a new database table or open an existing one.

-- If you did not create a table: Choose the Import the source data into a new table in the current database option.
-After selecting the option, press OK to continue.
+- Select the option Import the source data into a new table in the current database.
+After selecting this option, click OK to continue.

-- In the new window, select the Delimited option and click Next.
+- On the Import Text Wizard modal, select the Delimited option and click Next.

-- Under the Choose the delimiter that separates your fields: header, select Comma.
+- Under the section Choose the delimiter that separates your fields select Comma.

 - Tick the First Row Contains Field Names checkbox.